asmit10real/pipeline/README.md

+**GOAL**: The goal of this program is to allow for quick multivariate analysis for a wide range of stock trading hypotheses.

 ## fundamental.py
   - Used for all handling of fundamental data and calculations related to it.
 This is where all the Roaring Kitty analysis happens
   - Very much a WIP